Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 Last year I said the variety of MLE interviews far exceeds that of other job families.
 Now I think if you only encounter these 6 rounds in a full-loop interview, count yourself lucky --- by today's standards, you've had an easy-peasy interview.
 Many ML and Research Engineering roles add extra rounds that most ML practitioners find genuinely hard.

-I like to think of candidate selection as discriminating the positive few from a universe of negatives and interview design as negative sampling.
+I think of candidate selection as identifying the positive few from a universe of candidates and interview design as negative sampling.
 Most companies "only" need discriminability to find the best among hundreds, so in-batch negatives (with batch sizes of a few hundred) suffice.
-Frontier AI labs and top-paying companies (e.g., Netflix, Snap, Roblox) can afford to search for the best among thousands or more --- so they have to introduce "hard negatives", designing interviews to be harder than most ML engineers can pass.
+Frontier AI labs and top-paying companies (e.g., Netflix, Snap, Roblox, Databricks) can afford to search for the best among thousands or more --- so they have to introduce "hard negatives", designing interviews to be harder than most great ML engineers can pass.

 # MLE Interview 2.0: What Has Changed?

 ## Additional Rounds
 Many companies start to include more challenging rounds:

-1. **LLM ML coding**: A few years ago, you might be asked to implement a simple model from scratch (e.g., KNN, K-means, decision trees, logistic regression, linear regression, MLP) and fit it on toy data.
-Today, you're likely to debug or implement LLM training or inference code --- Transformer encoders/decoders, KV cache, LoRA, and more.
+1. **LLM ML coding**: Some "traditional" companies may ask you to implement a simple model (e.g., KNN, K-means, decision trees, logistic regression, linear regression, MLP) and fit it on toy data.
+Today, frontier labs will ask you to debug or implement LLM training or inference code --- Transformer encoders/decoders, KV cache, LoRA, and more.
 In especially brutal interviews, you may even be asked to implement [autograd](https://docs.pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html).
 The ideal candidate is Andrej Karpathy 2.0: chatting and writing hundreds of lines of code in an hour while vividly explaining LLM fundamentals.
-2. **ML infra design**: I'm **not** talking about ML system design that focuses on modeling, where you can get by with "scaling considerations" by briefly mentioning sharding, caching, and so on.
+2. **ML infra design**: I'm **not** talking about ML system design focusing on modeling, where you can get by with briefly mentioning sharding, caching, or the likes to check the "scaling awareness" box.
+That would be easy by now.
 I'm talking about ML **infra** design that doesn't focus on modeling at all, but instead asks in great detail about the infra around ML systems, such as feature stores, distributed training, and online serving.
-Such interviews are rare, but they happen to be a required round at companies like Netflix, Snap, and Reddit that offer great compensations matched only by frontier labs or Meta and Databricks.
-In some of these high-performing organizations, teams are lean, roles are blurred, and ML engineers are expected to unblock themselves across the entire stack.
+Such interviews are rare, but they happen to be a required round at companies like Netflix, Snap, and Reddit, which offer great compensations matched only by frontier labs or Meta and Databricks.
+In some of these organizations, teams are lean, roles are blurred, and ML engineers are expected to unblock themselves across the entire stack.
 I recently wrote a {{< backlink "ml_infra_interviews" "blogpost" >}} on how to prepare for this rare round.
 3. **Research presentation**: In traditional project deep dives, you verbally walk through one or two representative projects.
 Some Research Engineer roles require a job talk style presentation on your past work.
 You make ~10 slides, go over technical details, and "defend" your body of work like a PhD candidate would.

 If you think these rounds are daunting, so does everyone else.
 Tech interviews evolve from time to time.
 Back in grad school, I remember watching Mayuko's [YouTube video](https://www.youtube.com/watch?v=e2Y-rhTlHHI) explaining how tech interviews were once all about domain knowledge; then Microsoft popularized domain-agnostic data structures and algorithms questions that we see today to select raw talents, regardless of their background.
 For a while, SWE candidates found those interviews intimidating, until LeetCode came along and gave everyone a sure fire way to prepare.